top of page

 How Does Diatomaceous Earth Work Against Brown Recluse Spiders?

 3. Long-lasting: Unlike chemical sprays that need frequent reapplication, DE remains effective as long as it stays dry.
-This means a single application can provide long-term protection from spiders.
+This means a single application can provide long-term protection from spiders and the baby spiders that may hatch from their egg sacs.

 How to Use Diatomaceous Earth for Brown Recluse Spiders